hyperonecom/h1-cli/docs/firewall.md

 ## h1 firewall attach

-Attach firewall to a network
+Attach Firewall to a network

 ### Syntax